Dirkvg79/yust/README.md

 **Q: Where can I find Yust?**
-A: Yust currently has locations in Antwerp and Liège, Brussels opening in 2027, Koln opening in 2027 **Q: What makes Yust unique?**
+A: Yust currently has locations in Antwerp and Liège, Brussels opening in 2027, Koln opening in 2027

+**Q: Is there also a restaurant at YUST?**
+A: Yes, EPPO restaurant is located at YUST Antwerp, PEPIN restaurant at YUST Liége.

+**Q: What makes Yust unique?**
 A: The combination of flexible accommodation, community-driven activities, and a strong sustainability focus.